garden-io/garden/docs/reference/module-types/conftest.md

 # The policy namespace in which to find _deny_ and _warn_ rules.
 namespace: main

+# Set to true to use the conftest --combine flag
+combine: false

 # A list of files to test with the given policy.
 Must be POSIX-style paths, and may include wildcards.
 files:
 ```